 Within certain limits, it is actually true that the less money you have, the less you worry. — George Orwell

-Orwell was down and out in Paris and London, something easy to accomplish in two of the world’s most expensive cities.
+Orwell was down and out in Paris and London (Amazon link), something easy to accomplish in two of the world’s most expensive cities.
 Although I gave London a miss this year, I did find myself enjoying Spain and France for the first time.
 And even with some advanced vagabonding finagling (e.g., couchsurfing, ridesharing, surviving on bread and cheese, etc) Europe is still an easy place to find yourself down and out financially.

 But I was turning 40, quite an achievement to survive that long given some of the adventures over the last decade, so I gifted myself a nice three-week foray through Western Europe.

 Completely on accident, I found myself hot on the boozy trail of two of my literary heroes: Orwell and Hemingway.

 Eric Blair, better known to us by his pen name, George Orwell, was once posted as an imperial police officer in Pyin Oo Lwin, a cute town just north of Mandalay on the way to Hsipaw in Burma.
 I blundered around futilely trying to find his low-key residence there this year, out of a sense of literary duty, if nothing else.